emilven/Master_2021_SHM/README.md

 Packages used:
-pandas, sklearn, numpy, stats, scikit-learn, xgboost, boruta, scipy, matplotlib, mats, nptdms, statsmodels, ssqueezepy and hurst
+pandas, sklearn, numpy, stats, scikit-learn, xgboost, boruta, scipy, matplotlib, mats, nptdms, statsmodels, ssqueezepy and hurst.

 -----------
-Intstructions: The code should be run in consequtive order.
+Instructions: The code should be run in consequtive order.